postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 - Generic collections: <xref:System.Collections.Generic.List`1> and <xref:System.Collections.Generic.Dictionary`2>;
 - <xref:System.DateTime> and <xref:System.TimeSpan>.

-It is not possible to build custom convertors at the moment.
+It is not possible to build custom converters at the moment.
+However, you can generate an expression as a `string`, parse it, and use it in a run-time expression.
+See [Parsing C# code](#parsing) for details.

 #### Example